KaveriBridge/NIOS_10th/English/TMA.md

 ## 5. Answer any one of the following questions in about 100 - 150 words.
 4

 #### (a) “Look, I can’t carry mountains or rocks.
 God gave me only a little strength.
 I can only carry pebbles.
 My heart cries out for Rama, and I’ll do all I can for him.”
 Was the work of the squirrel less important than the monkey’s work?
 Give reasons for your answer.
 (See Lesson-2)
+* No, the work of the squirrel was not less important than the monkey's work.
+Although the squirrel could only carry small pebbles compared to the monkeys carrying large rocks, its contribution was significant in its own way.
+The squirrel demonstrated unwavering dedication and a genuine desire to help Ram by doing what it could with the limited strength it had.

+* The story highlights the importance of love and commitment rather than the scale or magnitude of the task.
+Ram himself recognized and valued the squirrel's effort, understanding that it was driven by pure devotion.
+The monkeys, on the other hand, failed to see the significance of the squirrel's contribution and ridiculed its efforts.

+* This tale teaches us that every act of dedication, regardless of size, matters.
+It emphasizes the idea that one's intentions, love, and willingness to help hold greater value than the physical strength or scope of the work.
+Each individual's unique contribution, no matter how small, can make a difference when it is fueled by genuine care and dedication.

 #### (b) Answer the following questions in about 80-100 words each.
 * (i) Comment on the role of the grandmother in trying to make the family atmosphere warm and friendly.